-This annual trip to distribute aid has been described as “life-changing” by some of our students.
-The visit allows the participating Sixth Form students to witness first-hand the problems that a Third World country faces from an economic, educational and environmental viewpoint.
-We have a strong link with The Gambian High School and their Sixth Form students accompany us on the trip.
+This annual trip to distribute aid by our Sixth Formers has been described as “life-changing” by many of our students.
+The visit, which has been going since 1990, allows the participating Sixth Form students to witness first-hand the problems that a developing world country faces from an economic, educational and environmental viewpoint.
+Because the trip has been going for so many years, we have developed strong links with communities in the villages and in the capital, Banjul.
+We are accompanied for much of the trip by Sixth Form students from the Gambian High School.

-Over the twenty six years we have visited, our students have raised a phenomenal amount, and through collaboration with our community partners we have funded water systems, school buildings, equipment and resources, health centre buildings and equipment, health care programmes, and many other projects.
-Not only does it help our students broaden horizons and develop independence, it also presents an opportunity for them to effectively develop their debating and decision-making skills.
+Over the many years we have visited, our students have raised a phenomenal amount, and through collaboration with our community partners we have funded water systems, school buildings, equipment and resources, health centre buildings and equipment, health care programmes and many other projects.
+Not only does this experience help our students broaden horizons and develop independence, it also presents an opportunity for them to effectively develop their debating and decision-making skills.

 To see what we do and where your money goes please visit our Gambia Blog Page.

-Thanks to the phenomenal fundraising efforts of Beacon Academy Sixth Form students and the support of their families and the local community in and around Crowborough, the sixth formers had raised the highest total ever collected over the twenty six years they have visited, and during the course of their trip in December were able to allocate an astonishing £38,000 to a remarkable number of worthwhile projects
+Thanks to the phenomenal fundraising efforts of Beacon Academy Sixth Form students and the support of their families and the local community in and around Crowborough, our Sixth Formers raised an incredible amount for their latest visit, and during the course of their trip in December were able to allocate an astonishing £26,000 to a remarkable number of worthwhile projects.

 Beacon Celebrates 25 Trips to the Gambia